Ensembles of Localised Models for Time Series Forecasting: Analysis of Results

 Overall, the proposed ensemble variants outperform the non-ensemble models across all experimental datasets, except on the Kaggle web traffic dataset.
 The performance of the ensemble variants depend on the characteristics of the datasets.
 The Kaggle web traffic dataset is a homogeneous dataset, where most of the time series share similar characteristics.
 For such datasets, global models that share the same parameters across all series perform best.
 The clustered ensemble models and the ensemble of specialists perform better on heterogeneous datasets as they group similar series and train different submodels per each subgroup.
 Hence, ensembling is quite helpful in increasing the forecasting accuracy, especially when the time series data are heterogeneous.

 Figure \ref{fig:statistical_test} shows a critical difference diagram comparing the models we considered for our experiments.
 The average ranks are indicated next to the models.
 The horizontal lines that connect the groups of models indicate that the connected models are not significantly different from each other.
-Fifteen GFMs show a significantly better performance than the traditional univariate benchmarks: ETS, ARIMA, TBATS and DHR-ARIMA.
-The KmeansPlus.Number cluster variant based on RNNs shows the overall best performance, whereas FFORMA shows the worst performance, out of all considered models.
+Twelve GFMs show a significantly better performance than the traditional univariate benchmarks: ETS, ARIMA, TBATS and DHR-ARIMA.
+The KmeansPlus.Number cluster variant based on RNNs shows the overall best performance, whereas CatBoost shows the worst performance, out of all considered models.
 The FFNN-based GFMs overall show a poor performance compared to the RNN and PR-based GFMs.
 Our ensembled GFMs outperform the benchmarks, based on their average ranks.

-As shown in Figure \ref{fig:statistical_test}, models based on random clustering, namely Random.OC, Random.Number, and Random.Seed, show a better performance compared with the baseline GFMs across RNNs and PR models.
-Across FFNNs, the Random.Seed model shows a better performance compared with the baseline GFM.
+As shown in Figure \ref{fig:statistical_test}, models based on random clustering, namely Random.OC, Random.Number, and Random.Seed, show a better performance compared with the baseline GFMs across PR models.
+Across RNNs, the Random.Number and Random.Seed models show a better performance whereas across FFNNs, the Random.Seed model shows a better performance compared with the corresponding baseline GFMs.
 Hence, our results show that increasing the model complexity can improve the forecasting accuracy.
-When the series are partitioned with more sophisticated clustering techniques to train multiple GFMs, the model complexity gets further increased and the data heterogeneity issues are also properly addressed.
+When the series are partitioned with more sophisticated clustering techniques to train multiple GFMs, the model complexity gets further increased and the data heterogeneity issues are also properly addressed showing an improved performance over both baseline GFMs and random clustering based GFMs.
 Ensembling GFMs trained over multiple iterations further increases the model complexity, addresses data, model and parameter uncertainties, and mitigates the information loss that may occur due to the sub-optimal grouping of series.
 Hence, our clustered ensemble models obtain the top ranks in our evaluation.

 Based on our results, we recommend to use GFM.Cluster.Number approaches over GFM.Cluster.Seed and Ensemble.Specialists approaches to address data heterogeneity (Section \ref{sec:non_clustering_ensembles}).
 We further recommend to use the distance-based clustering variant, DTW.Number, or the feature-based clustering variant, KmeansPlus.Number, as the base for GFM.Cluster.Number techniques (Section \ref{sec:ensemble_clustering_performance}).
 As the base GFM, we recommend to use RNNs or PR models over FFNNs (Section \ref{sec:local_global_performance}).